 In addition to battling stereotypes about women in STEM, Molly’s goal is to “show the importance of not just understanding how to use the products of technology, but recognizing their current and future societal impact,” she says.
 And she’s well on her way to achieving that goal.

 In 2012, she was a panelist at a White House Office of Science and Technology Policy Forum, encouraging more than 100 leaders of the entertainment industry to more accurately portray women in technology.
 In 2014, Molly was one of 35 women in the United States to receive the Aspirations in Computing Award from the National Center for Women and Information Technology.

 “Through my experience with This is Laura, I’ve realized that passion for coding intersects with other fields,” Molly says.
 “I can take what I see in the computer science realm, and express that understanding to people distant from tech.
 I continue to bridge the gap between tech and non-tech worlds.”

-It’s a passion Molly successfully shares with the world, encouraging young girls to pursue their STEM interests.
-Molly’s advice is reflected at the end of This is Laura: “Don’t let stereotypes define you; instead, defy them.”
+Molly encourages young girls to pursue their STEM interests with empowering messages, like the one at the end of This is Laura: “Don’t let stereotypes define you; instead, defy them.”

 Inspired by Molly's Story?